Thirty-Second Sunday in Ordinary Time (Year A)

 The third and final coming is when Jesus returns to Earth in splendor and glory.
 It will be “the end of the world as we know it.”
 It will be a time when His permanent Kingdom is established.
 There is much to say about this moment in history and it is actually quite fascinating to reflect upon.

-Wow!
-That’s good stuff!
-It almost reads as a deeply intriguing futuristic science fiction mystery novel.
+If you were to read the Catechism of the Catholic Church paragraphs #671-677, you would discover that it almost reads as a deeply intriguing futuristic science fiction mystery novel.
 The only difference is that it’s all true, it’s all glorious, and it’s all beyond any mystery we will ever be able to comprehend until it actually takes place.
 And it will take place at one definitive moment in time to come!

 So what does this all mean?
 It means that Jesus will be returning in all His splendor and glory.
 He will physically return to Earth one day radiant and glorious.
 We will see Him, and the world as we currently know it will come to an end.
 At that moment in time God will establish His permanent Kingdom and both Heaven and Earth will be united as one.
 It will be “a new Heaven and a new Earth” (Revelation 21:1).
 The former Heaven and Earth will pass away and the new order will be established.